jiahaoxiang2000/spider_web/fastapi/readme.md

 ## Will DO

-- [ ] the account keep live function on all day
+- [x] the account keep live function on all day
-- [ ] the spider task
+- [x] the spider task
-  - [ ] the spider logic, need control the spider speed
+  - [x] the spider logic, need control the spider speed
-  - [ ] the timing run on every day 00:00
+  - [x] the timing run on every day 00:30

 ## Installation And Running